 America's national parks offer budget-friendly holidays, but only a handful offer free admission anymore.
 One that does is also the most-visited national park in the country: the Great Smoky Mountains National Park, a vast forest wilderness in North Carolina and Tennessee that welcomes more than 9 million visitors annually.

-It costs nothing to stroll the east sidewalk promenade of this San Francisco landmark, stretching high above the sparkling blue waters of the Golden Gate Strait.
-Walk, bike and even dine on the bridge (at the Bridge Café), with heavenly views all around.
+From 5 a.m. to 6:30 p.m.
+(9 p.m. during daylight saving time), it costs nothing to stroll the east sidewalk promenade of this San Francisco landmark that stretches high above the sparkling blue waters of the Golden Gate Strait.
+Walk, bike and even dine on the bridge (at the Bridge Cafe), with heavenly views all around.

-All of the heralded Smithsonian museums in D.C. offer free admission, including the National Air & Space Museum, the National Museum of Natural History and the National Zoo.
-This means you can see first-rate artifacts like the Wright Brothers' 1903 flying machine, the Hope diamond and giant pandas, without paying a dime.
+All of the heralded Smithsonian museums in D.C. offer free admission, including the National Air and Space Museum, the National Museum of Natural History and the National Zoo.
+This means you can see first-rate attractions — such as the Wright Brothers' 1903 flying machine, the Hope Diamond and giant pandas — without paying a dime.